Ellen and William Craft

-Ellen Craft (1826–1891) and William Craft (September 25, 1824 – January 29, 1900) were American fugitives who were born and enslaved in Macon, Georgia.
-They escaped to the North in December 1848 by traveling by train and steamboat, arriving in Philadelphia on Christmas Day.
-Ellen crossed the boundaries of race, class and gender by passing as a white male planter with William posing as her personal servant.
-Their daring escape was widely publicized, making them among the most famous of fugitives from slavery.
+Ellen Craft (1826–1891) and William Craft (September 25, 1824 – January 29, 1900) were American abolitionists who were born into slavery in Macon, Georgia.
+They escaped to the Northern United States in December 1848 by traveling by train and steamboat, arriving in Philadelphia on Christmas Day.
+Ellen crossed the boundaries of race, class, and gender by passing as a white planter with William posing as her servant.
+Their escape was widely publicized, making them among the most famous fugitive slaves in the United States.
 Abolitionists featured them in public lectures to gain support in the struggle to end the institution.

 As prominent fugitives, they were threatened by slave catchers in Boston after the passage of the Fugitive Slave Act of 1850, so the Crafts emigrated to England.
 They lived there for nearly two decades and raised five children.
-The Crafts lectured publicly about their escape and challenged the Confederacy during the American Civil War.
-In 1860 they published a written account, Running a Thousand Miles for Freedom; Or, The Escape of William and Ellen Craft from Slavery.
-One of the most compelling of the many slave narratives published before the American Civil War, their book reached wide audiences in the United Kingdom and the United States.
-After their return to the US in 1868, the Crafts opened an agricultural school for freedmen's children in Georgia.
+The Crafts lectured publicly about their escape and opposed the Confederate States of America during the American Civil War.
+In 1860, they published a written account of their escape titled Running a Thousand Miles for Freedom; Or, The Escape of William and Ellen Craft from Slavery.
+One of the most compelling of the many slave narratives published before the Civil War, their book reached wide audiences in the United Kingdom and the United States.
+After their return to the U.S. in 1868, the Crafts opened an agricultural school in Georgia for freedmen's children.
 They worked at the school and its farm until 1890.
 Their account was reprinted in the United States in 1999, with both the Crafts credited as authors.

 Early life

-Ellen Craft was born in 1826 in Clinton, Georgia, to Maria, a mixed-race enslaved woman, and her wealthy planter owner, Major James Smith.
+Ellen Craft was born in 1826 in Clinton, Georgia, to Maria, a mixed-race enslaved woman, and her wealthy planter slaveholder, Major James Smith.
 At least three-quarters European by ancestry, Ellen was very fair-skinned and resembled her white half-siblings, who were her enslaver's legitimate children.
-Smith's wife gave the 11-year-old Ellen as a wedding gift to her daughter Eliza Cromwell Smith to get the girl out of the household and remove the evidence of her husband's infidelity.
+Smith's wife gave the 11-year-old Ellen as a wedding gift to her daughter, Eliza Cromwell Smith, to get the girl out of the household and remove the evidence of her husband's infidelity.

 After Eliza Smith married Dr. Robert Collins, she took Ellen with her to live in the city of Macon where they made their home.
 Ellen grew up as a house servant to Eliza, which gave her privileged access to information about the area.

-William was born in Macon, where he met his future wife at the age of 16 when his first owner sold him to settle gambling debts.
-Before he was sold, William witnessed his 14-year-old sister and each of his parents being separated by sales to different owners.
-William's new master apprenticed him as a carpenter and allowed him to work for fees, taking most of his earnings.
+William was born in Macon, where he met his future wife at the age of 16 when his first enslaver sold him to settle gambling debts.
+Before he was sold, William witnessed his 14-year-old sister and his parents being separated by sales to different owners.
+William's new enslaver apprenticed him as a carpenter and allowed him to work for fees, taking most of his earnings.